-3.2.3 Choice of Authentication Response Profile by Service Providers
+3.2.3 Choice of Authentication Response Profile by Service Providers that service provider, and each such element also includes a Uniform Resource Identifier (URI) specifying the profile bound to that location.

 The Shibboleth authentication request profile requires the service provider sending the authentication request to include the location of an assertion consumer service in the request.
-This location must match one of the its assertion consumer service locations that supports a profile known to be supported by that identity provider.
+This location must match one of the AssertionConsumerService elements described in the federation metadata for